by Mike Ratliff

 This is what all believers are called to do with their lives after salvation.
 What is it?
 We are to walk in him, rooted and built up in him and established in the faith the same way that we received Him as Lord.
 That is, of course, by faith.
 Paul is telling us that believers’ lives are to be marked by an abundance of thanksgiving.
 However, our natural tendency is to try to conform to our perception of godliness by constructing a facade of righteousness.
 In other words, we create a list of things we must do and a list of things we do not do.
 Then we attempt to be conformed to these lists.
 Eventually, depending on how successful we are at keeping the facade going, we jump to the self-righteous conclusion that certain behaviors mark genuine believers and un-believers.
 We may say, “Real believers would never do xyz.”
 Or we may say or think, “All genuine believers will do xyz.”
 Do you see how this is the very thing Jesus warned us of in Matthew 7 when He commanded that we judge not?
 This is hypocrisy.
 It really isn’t intentional, but it is deceptive and causes us to make idols of our religiosity.
 Tragically, we judge ourselves this way and it can be devastating.
 It can bring us to despair.
 Where does it begin?

-See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.
-(Colossians 2:8 ESV)
+8 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.
+Colossians 2:8 (NASB)

 When we attempt to be godly by doing things from the foundation of philosophy or the ways of man, which are never based in the real Jesus Christ, then we are actually taken captive.
 We may not feel like captives or that we have been deceived, but the fruit of this will soon become evident.
 We will begin to build the facade of what we perceive as righteousness or holiness.
 This is the religion of DO.